Merchant Credit Card Acceptance Policy

 The PCI DSS is a comprehensive set of international security requirements to help protect cardholder data, prevent fraud and identity theft.
 All acquirers and card issuers must comply, and must also ensure the compliance of their merchants and service providers who store, process or transmit customer data.

 c.
-All primary account numbers (PANs) should be masked, and viewing will be limited to employees and other parties with a legitimate need to know.
+All primary account numbers (PANs) should be masked.
+Viewing will be limited to employees and other parties with a legitimate need to know.

 a.
 Track & Monitor all access and regularly test security systems.